 Why Use HPC?

-- Speed: HPC clusters process data and perform computations much faster than traditional computing environments.
+- Speed: Process data and run computations faster than traditional computing environments.

-- Efficiency: HPC efficiently handles large datasets and complex simulations, improving productivity and outcomes.
+- Efficiency: Handle large datasets and complex simulations more effectively.

-If you are interested in accessing HPC for your research you may submit a request via ServiceNOW or email at@sfsu.edu.
+If you are interested in accessing HPC for your research, submit a request via ServiceNOW or email at@sfsu.edu.
 This will usually lead to a brief introductory meeting with our systems team to discuss your research needs.

 Comments